icapps/ios-faro/README.md

 # AirRivet

+For quick start follow the instructions below.
+For more in dept info on why and how we build this AirRivet stuff you are more then welcome on the [wiki](https://github.com/icapps/ios-air-rivet/wiki)

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.